Lydionnn/CancerIncidenceAnalysisProject/README.md

 ## Overview 📄🧐
 This repository contains data, analysis scripts, and visualization tools used in the Cancer Incidence Analysis Project.
 The goal of this project is to explore the relationship between socioeconomic factors, healthcare coverage, and cancer incidence rates across different states in the U.S.

-Cleaned the data in Python using different libraries (Pandas, Numpy, Seaborn, Matplotlib)

 ## Data 📄🤓
 The dataset used in this project (cancer_reg.csv) includes various demographic, socioeconomic, and health-related metrics such as median income, population estimates, health insurance coverage percentages, and cancer incidence rates.
+Cleaned the data in Python using different libraries (Pandas, Numpy, Seaborn, Matplotlib) Used the clean data to create the Tableau Dashboard

 ### Visualizations - Tableau Public https://public.tableau.com/app/profile/fernando.amaya7973/viz/CancerCasesAnalysis/Dashboard1
 Created heatmaps, scatter plots, and bar charts using Tableau to visualize complex relationships in the data.
 Added reference lines to scatter plots to compare individual states against the average incidence rate.